rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ### 0.4.355 Square brackets

 <a name="0.4.355.1">0.4.355.1</a> Replace square brackets with parentheses when present in the source.
-Make an explanatory note, if considered important for identification.
+Make an explanatory note if considered important for identification.

 >Example:
 >Title proper: <CITE>A treatise wherein this case (how to discerne Gods answers to our prayers) is briefly resolved.</CITE>
 >Note on title: <CITE>The words "how to discerne Gods answers to our prayers" on the title page are in square brackets.</CITE>
 >(*Source of information reads*: A treatise wherein this case [how to discerne Gods answers to our prayers] is briefly resolved.)

 <a name="0.4.355.2">0.4.355.2</a> **Alternative rule**.
 Omit the square brackets.
-Make an explanatory note, if considered important for identification.
+Make an explanatory note if considered important for identification.

 >Date of publication: <CITE>MDCCLXXV</CITE>
 >Note on publication statement: <CITE>On title page, the date of publication is enclosed by square brackets.</CITE>